wagtail/wagtail/docs/reference/pages/panels.rst

     .. attribute:: FieldPanel.disable_comments (optional)

         This allows you to prevent a field level comment button showing for this panel if set to ``True`` (see :ref:`commenting`).

+    .. attribute:: FieldPanel.permission (optional)

+        Allows a field to be selectively shown to users with sufficient permission.
+Accepts a permission codename such as ``'myapp.change_blog_category'`` - if the logged-in user does not have that permission, the field will be omitted from the form.
+See Django's documentation on :ref:`custom permissions <django:custom-permissions>` for details on how to set permissions up; alternatively, if you want to set a field as only available to superusers, you can use any arbitrary string (such as ``'superuser'``) as the codename, since superusers automatically pass all permission tests.

 StreamFieldPanel
 ~~~~~~~~~~~~~~~~